 Test: Click to test the setup.

-View recipient: Click to view all the recipient details.
+The context menu contains: View recipient: Click to view all the recipient details.
 Copy recipient: Click to copy a recipient.
 When you copy, you can make changes to the new recipient.
 Delete recipient: Click to delete the recipient permanently.